 - Advisor Explanation for every suggested advisor.

 - External mentors are strongly preferred.

 - More than one may be suggested.

 - The review committee will work with grant awardees to identify an advisor with the appropriate expertise, reputation, and ability to develop the most competitive proposal possible.

-- Condensed Curriculum-Vitae (2-page maximum)
+- Condensed Curriculum-Vitae.
+(2-page maximum)

 - NOTE: Department chair and deans or their dean designates might have an accelerated deadline to meet the Provost Office’s deadline for submission.
-Applicants are responsible for contacting their department chair and dean or dean designate for signatures or emails affirming that they have reviewed the applicant’s proposal.
+Applicants are responsible for contacting their department chair and dean or dean designate for emails affirming that they have reviewed the applicant’s proposal.

 - The applicant’s chair and dean or dean designate will review the application to ensure that the applicant’s school can support the faculty member upon successful receipt of the target grant or fellowship.